MILL 19

 2019 ULI Pittsburgh Placemaking Award for Excellence as a Visionary Place

-2016 WAN Future Projects Commercial Award Shortlist
+2016 World Architecture News (WAN) Future Projects Commercial Award Shortlist